mne-tools/mne-python/doc/source/manual/cookbook.rst

 This step assigns the conductivity values to the BEM compartments.
 For the scalp and the brain compartments, the default is 0.3 S/m.
 The defalt skull conductivity is 50 times smaller, *i.e.*, 0.006 S/m.
-Recent publications, see Section 13.3, report a range of skull conductivity ratios ranging from 1:15 (Oostendorp *et al.*, 2000) to 1:25 - 1:50 (Slew *et al.*,
+Recent publications, see :ref:`CEGEGDEI`, report
+a range of skull conductivity ratios ranging from 1:15 (Oostendorp *et al.*, 2000) to 1:25 - 1:50 (Slew *et al.*,
 2009, Conçalves *et al.*, 2003).
 The